sibyg/bookstore.api/README.md

 # bookstore.api
-sample rest level 3 api for a bookstore using spring
+sample rest level 3 (HATEOS) api for a bookstore using spring